 I have known I wanted to be a teacher since I was a young girl, however, through unfortunate circumstances I ended up quitting school in the 11th grade.
 I promised my parents I would go back for my GED, so I did at the age of 18.
 I stopped there because I also married my husband at 18 and we decided to start a family within a year of being married.
 I was lucky enough to be a stay at home mom for the early years of my children's lives.
 When my children were 3 and 5, I finally started back to school.
 I got my two-year associates degree and went to work as an Instructional Assistant.
 This just helped confirm that I was meant to be a teacher.
 I ended up going to school part-time for 8 of the next 12 years.
 I finally graduated in December 2016 and was fortunate enough to start working as a 1st-grade teacher in January 2017.
 I waited so long to become a teacher, but it was all very much worth the wait.
 I love teaching!
 I work for a wonderful school and have a spectacular 1st-grade team.

 We have very limited resources in my county.
 We are lucky if we receive a $100 stipend to spend for our classrooms.
-This school year we received no money.
+Last school year we received no money.
+So far we have received no money to start this coming up school year in August.
 As you can imagine that means begging parents for extra items and a WHOLE LOT of out of pocket expense to keep my classroom running smoothly.
-I would use any funding to purchase much-needed items for my classroom such as; construction paper, tape, staples, paper towels, kleenex, Clorox wipes, copy paper, dry erase markers, etc.
+I would use any funding to purchase much-needed items for my classroom such as; construction paper, tape, staples, laminating pouches, Ziploc bags, paper towels, kleenex, Clorox wipes, copy paper, dry erase markers, etc.